Atlanta Motorcycle Accident Attorney

 In 2018, 154 Georgians lost their lives in a motorcycle accident.
 Between 134 and 138 of the riders were wearing a helmet; even when helmeted, a motorcycle crash can be deadly.
 Motorcycles make up two percent of registered vehicles in Georgia.
 They are involved in about one percent of crashes in the state but account for closer to 10% of all traffic fatalities.

 If you’ve been hurt in a motorcycle accident or lost a loved one because of another driver’s negligence, you are likely to find yourself dealing with astronomical medical costs, lost income either temporarily or permanently, pain and suffering, and a long-term disruption in your life.
 A civil claim or lawsuit against the negligent driver and their insurance company can help you obtain significant compensation that holds that driver responsible and gives you the financial assistance you need to deal with your injuries and move on with your life.
 The Atlanta motorcycle accident attorneys at Durham Law Group have the knowledge, skills, experience and dedication needed to help you be successful on your claim, whether settling out of court or going to trial.
-Call us at 404-845-3434 for a free consultation to find out how we can help.
+Call us at 404-845-3434 for a free consultation to find out how a motorcycle accident attorney in Atlanta can help you.

 Important Facts About Georgia Motorcycle Laws